-Big White Wall developed its LiveTherapy services as a result of demand from the Big White Wall community.
-It was also as a response to speaking with NHS commissioners who were looking for innovative ways to reduce waiting times, extend access and offer more choice of psychological therapies.
+Big White Wall developed LiveTherapy in response to the demand of our online community.
+It was also a response to conversations with NHS commissioners.
+They expressed a need for innovative ways to reduce waiting times, extend access and offer more choice of psychological therapies.

-LiveTherapy is CQC (Care Quality Commission) registered.
-It is suitable for people aged 18+.
+LiveTherapy is CQC (Care Quality Commission) registered and is suitable for people aged 18+.

 2. What does it cost?